fsd-niraj/fsd-niraj/README.md

-# Hello, I'm Niraj 👋
+# Hello, I'm Niraj 🚀

 I'm an impact driven software developer experienced in building and shipping production ready applications.

-Currently mastering Web and Mobile Application journey starting with designing system ➡ building ➡ securing ➡ testing ➡ deploying incuding both frontend and backend.
+Much more than just a web developer.

-Also amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem that helps build great products and dev tools.
+Also, amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem that helps build great products and dev tools.

 Take a look at my [Portfolio](https://fsd-niraj.com).